collective/collective.solr/README.rst

 ======================

 The code is used in production in many sites and considered stable.
-This add-on can be installed in a `Plone`_ 4.1 (or later) site to enable indexing operations as well as searching (site and live search) using `Solr`_.
+This add-on can be installed in a `Plone`_ site to enable indexing operations as well as searching (site and live search) using `Solr`_.
 Doing so will not only significantly improve search quality and performance - especially for a large number of indexed objects,